MicrosoftDocs/defender-docs/defender-endpoint/ios-configure-features.md

 5. Select **Next**, and then assign this policy to targeted devices/users.

 > [!NOTE]
-> The Defender app needs to be opened for tags to be synced with Intune and passed to Security Portal.
+> The Microsoft Defender app must be opened for tags to be synced with Intune and passed to the Microsoft Defender portal.
 It may take up to 18 hours for tags to reflect in the portal.

 ## Suppress OS update Notification